PortableWeb

 Container & manifest (here today)

-Sandbox and runtime profile
+Sandbox & runtime profile

 v1.0